fordtom/BingoBot/README.md

 **Commands**

 - `/ask <question> [files]` – Ask the assistant anything.
-If `files` is provided, the assistant will first search the repository for matching files and read them before answering.
-When a question looks technical and no `files` argument is given, the bot automatically searches `/data/uploads` for relevant documents before using web search.
+If `files` is provided, the assistant first searches `/data/uploads` for relevant documents.
 The reply is posted as a follow‑up message mentioning you.

 **Environment**